Nutlope/aiangels/README.md

 ## Todos v3

-- [ ] Add an OG Image
 - [ ] Profile pages like /jaredpalmber with angel investor profile!
 Very sharable, that also lists confirmed investments
+- [ ] Add an OG Image
 - [ ] Make custom card for the table for mobile to make it responsiveness
-- [ ] Make it responsive on mobile by playing around with the categories (hiding on mobile for now)
+- [ ] Make categories and search responsive on mobile (hiding on mobile for now)
 - [ ] Split index page into multiple components